Code-Institute-Submissions/play-whiff-whaff-game/TESTING.md

     - the user can smoothly navigate through website and find what is looking for;
-    - the user will not feel overwhelmed with a volume of the information as it was the designer's intention to keep the text content to minimum
+    - the user will not feel overwhelmed with a volume of the information as it was the designer's intention to keep the text content to minimum.

 * As a new user, I am hoping to enjoy the game
-    - the simplicity of the game will be its biggest value as there is no complicated set of game rules which could make the player confused
+    - the simplicity of the game will be its biggest value as there is no complicated set of game rules which could make the player confused.

 * As a new user, I want to connect with the website host using the available social-media links;
-    - the available social-media links are active and once an icon is clicked/tapped it will take the user to the external websites where the information about the website's host can be found
+    - the available social-media links are active and once an icon is clicked/tapped it will take the user to the external websites where the information about the website's host can be found.

 #### Testing Stories